remix-run/remix/docs/pages/contributing.md

    git checkout dev
    ```

 3. Install dependencies by running `yarn`.
-Remix uses [`yarn` (version 1)](https://classic.yarnpkg.com/lang/en/docs/install), so you should too.
+Remix uses [`yarn` (version 1)][yarn-version-1-2], so you should too.
 If you install using `npm`, unnecessary `package-lock.json` files will be generated.

-4. Install `playwright` to be able to run tests properly by running `npx playwright install` or [use visual studio plugin](https://playwright.dev/docs/intro#using-the-vs-code-extension)
+4. Install `playwright` to be able to run tests properly by running `npx playwright install` or [use visual studio plugin][use-visual-studio-plugin]

 5. Verify you've got everything set up for local development by running `yarn test`

 ## Think You Found a Bug?

 Please send a PR with a failing test.
-There are instructions in [`integration/bug-report-test.ts`](https://github.com/remix-run/remix/blob/dev/integration/bug-report-test.ts)
+There are instructions in [`integration/bug-report-test.ts`][integration-bug-report-test-ts]

 ## Proposing New or Changed API?